Brexit not to blame for Port of Dover delays, insists Braverman

 “Once coaches are processed in an operator’s lane, more are being sent to the port.
 Currently, the estimated total time is six to eight hours dwell time.”

-P&O Ferries apologised to customers on Sunday, saying some will face waits of four to five hours.
+P&O Ferries apologised to customers on Sunday and later tweeted that by 3pm there was an initial wait of four hours, during which the advance passenger information (API) border check would be completed, before coaches were moved to a buffer zone ahead of boarding a ferry, where there was a delay of around six hours.

-The port previously declared a critical incident and said the delays were “due to lengthy French border processes and sheer volume”.
+The port previously declared a critical incident and said the delays which began on Friday were “due to lengthy French border processes and sheer volume”.

+It said it had been “working round the clock” with ferry operators and border agencies to try and get coach passengers on their way and more than 300 coaches had left the port on Saturday, while the freight backlog was cleared and tourist cars had been successfully processed.

+DFDS said there were queues for coaches in the buffer zone where they wait before heading to the port but that cars and freight were free-flowing.

 Ms Braverman told Sophy Ridge On Sunday on Sky News that it would not be fair to view the delays as “an adverse effect of Brexit”.